ppy/osu-wiki/wiki/Tournaments/TWC/2023/en.md

 ## Prizes

-The osu!taiko World Cup 2023 offers a minimum $2,000 cash prize pool and limited edition merch.
+The osu!taiko World Cup 2023 offers a minimum $2,000 cash prize pool and limited-edition merch.
 The prize pool can be further increased from community donations.

 | Placing | Prizes |
 | :-: | :-- |